 - $20 - feature with shortcuts (no tests, dirty code, whatever it takes)

-- Fewer features overtime for the customers
+- Fewer features over time for the customers

 - More molasses (developer friction) for the developers

-Sometimes you do want to quickly implement a new feature to get it out and receive some feedback.
+Sometimes you want to quickly implement a new feature to get it out and receive some feedback.

-PBI: [FeatureName] – Tech Debt - Planned
+PBI: [FeatureName] – Technical Debt - Planned